 One might think that the message would only benefit those who are married, or thinking of getting married.
 I’m neither of those.
 I still find the subject interesting, and I really love learning about God’s perspective on the most sacred relationship of all.

 It wasn’t that long ago I would cry at the thought of a (my) failed marriage.
 Now, if I let myself think about it, my thoughts usually go to my kids, and that’s when my heart starts to hurt.
-But I refrain from going in that direction as much as possible, and listening to Pastor Randy’s sermon didn’t stir up tears, but rather, affirmed that my singleness is good, and my wholeness comes from Him, not another person.
+But I refrain from going in that direction as much as possible, and listening to Pastor Randy’s sermon didn’t stir up tears, but rather, affirmed that my singleness is good, and my wholeness comes from God, not another person.

 This sermon affects everyone because marriage is God’s plan, as Pastor Randy points out.
 That does sound cliche as Randy also points out, but Pastor Randy illustrates how marriage evolved in biblical times from something that was abused to something that is sacred.